smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SAoTCP stream decoding
 ''''''''''''''''''''''

+SAoTCP stream is decoded as "Streamed SCRAMBLED" stream as described in :ref:`sascrambling` document.

 To ensure proper error recovery, receiving side of SAoTCP implementation MUST forcibly break a TCP connection as soon as any of the de-SCRAMBLING operations for packets received over this TCP connection fail.
-This forced break of TCP connection SHOULD be implemented with RST sent back and without wait (see lingering options of TCP socket for implementation details).
+This forced break of TCP connection SHOULD be implemented with RST packet sent back and without wait (see lingering options of TCP socket for implementation details).
 After such a forced-break, SmartAnthill Client SHOULD re-establish a TCP connection.

 SAoTLSoTCP
 ----------

 SAoTLSoTCP is one of SAoIP flavours, which operates over TLS which runs over TCP.
 Normally, SmartAnthill Client acts as a TCP client, and SmartAnthill Device (or SmartAnthill Router) acts as a TCP server (i.e. listens on a TCP socket).
 SAoTLSoTCP operates exactly as SAoTCP, with the only difference being that SAoTLSoTCP uses "TLS over TCP" as it's underlying protocol.

-TODO: TLS specifics (which TLS versions are allowed/recommended)

-TODO: dual connections (take-over?) - for SAoTCP
+TLS Versions
+^^^^^^^^^^^^

+SAoTLSoTCP implementations MUST use at least SSL v3, and SHOULD use at least version TLS 1.1.
+In addition, they MUST disable fallback to SSL v2.0 and below, and SHOULD disable fallback to all versions below TLS 1.1 (this includes all SSL versions, and TLS 1.0).

 TODO: QoS (retransmit times?) - for all SAoIP